 Throughout the seder, children may look to see whether they can catch the leader hiding the afikoman, and when they’re given the go-ahead to start looking, they’ll likely race to find it.
 Typically, once the afikoman has been located and a final blessing said, everyone shares the afikoman, and then the seder concludes.

-- Dog vs. Afikoman: This year, you may not all be able to search for the afikoman together – but that doesn't mean you can't have fun with the ritual.
+- Dog vs. Afikoman: You may not all be able to search for the afikoman together – but that doesn't mean you can't have fun with the ritual.
 Share this video and see what you think!

 - Make Your Own Matzah: If you've never made matzah from scratch, now's the time!
 Kids will love helping... and then finding the afikoman they made themselves.